hltj/kotlin-web-site-cn/docs/topics/mpp/mpp-configure-compilations.md

 [//]: # (title: Configure compilations)

+# Configure compilations

 Kotlin multiplatform projects use compilations for producing artifacts.
 Each target can have one or more compilations, for example, for production and test purposes.

 For each target, default compilations include: